 There will be two EVENING midterm exams and a university scheduled

 final exam.
 Most of the problems on the exams will be similar to the

-problems in the weekly homework, but there will always be some
+problems in the weekly homework, but there will always one or two

 harder problems.
 The material covered by each exam is given by the

 suggested reading and homework, including the practice problems.